Moving to Bluefield

 THINGS TO DO

 The City of Bluefield is alive with beautiful scenery, city parks, the Ridge Runner train, history, arts and culture, and hiking and biking trails.
-The Appalachian League Blue Jays call Bowen Field in Bluefield home.
+The Bluefield Ridge Runners are a summer collegiate baseball team of the Appalachian League that call Bluefield's Bowen Field their home.

-Mercer County is unique in that it houses two minor league baseball teams in one county (Bluefield Blue Jays and Princeton Rays) a feat not many counties in West Virginia can claim.
+Mercer County is unique in that it houses two collegiate baseball teams in one county (Bluefield Ridge Runners and the Princeton WhistlePigs) a feat not many counties in West Virginia can claim.

 FITNESS & RECREATION